djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Gradle Wrapper</th>
-    <td>Did not choose to implement the Gradle wrapper because I believe that downloading Gradle and<br/>
+    <td>Did not choose to implement the Gradle wrapper because I believe that downloading Gradle and
        configuring GRADLE_HOME and PATH are easy enough.
-Also, a manual setup of Gradle gives<br/>us more control using a batch script.
-Also, the development IDE is usually configured to use the <br/>
-       statically defined Gradle home.</td>
+Also, a manual setup of Gradle gives us more control using a batch script.
+Also, the development IDE is usually configured to use the statically defined Gradle home.</td>
   </tr>
   <tr>
     <th>Jar executable option</th>
-    <td>Creates an uberJar of all projects and subprojects that can be ran by double clicking<br/>
+    <td>Creates an uberJar of all projects and subprojects that can be ran by double clicking
        the .jar file.
-If you don't have the file association supporting it, we include a <br/>
-       jarAssociation.bat file to setup the file association on your Windows system.
-I was planning<br/>
-       to implement this but currently having trouble getting it to work.</td>
+If you don't have the file association supporting it, we include a jarAssociation.bat file to setup the file association on your Windows system.
+I was planning to implement this but currently having trouble getting it to work.</td>
   </tr>
 </table>